11th Armored Division (United States): Combat chronicle

-The division was activated on 15 August 1942.
-It arrived in England 11 October 1944 and prepared for combat with two months' training in the Salisbury Plain Training Area.
+It arrived in England 11 October 1944 with its new commander Brigadier General Charles S. Kilburn as Gen. Brooks had been reassigned to the command of 2nd Armored Division, and prepared for combat with two months' training in the Salisbury Plain Training Area.
 The division landed in Normandy on 16 December 1944, assigned to contain the enemy in the Lorient Pocket, but the onset of the Battle of the Bulge resulted in a forced march to the Meuse and the defense of a 30-mile sector from Givet to Sedan, 23 December.
 Launching an attack from Neufchâteau, Belgium, 30 December, the 11th defended the highway to Bastogne against fierce assault.

 An eyewitness account by John Fague of B Company, 21st Armored Infantry Battalion of the 11th Armored Division, describes the killing of 80 German prisoners by American soldiers at the Chenogne massacre "Machine guns were being set up.
 These boys were to be machine gunned and murdered.
 We were committing the same crimes we were now accusing the Japanese and Germans of doing".

+The division took heavy losses in the first five days of the Battle of the Bulge, nearly 1000 soldiers killed, wounded or missing and nearly 60 tanks and other vehicles destroyed.